Arita16/Wound-Tracker/README.md

 ### **Python Notebooks:**
 1. **wound_model.ipynb**
-   - Conains the codes for training the ResNet50-Deeplabv3+ model.
+   - Contains the codes for training the ResNet50-Deeplabv3+ model.
 2. **wound_coloranalysis.ipynb**
    - Contains the codes for performing kmeans clustering and classification of the wounds.